 Published03 August 2024

-Given the continued relevancy of Papanek’s theory, Otto Resource and Grocery wanted to define a case that would see it applied to the sociological and ecological problems plaguing contemporary fashion.
-With its output having become increasingly definable in recent years, the exhibition aims to push beyond such assessments to revel in (and reveal) the beauty of process and deeper consideration.
+Given the continued relevance of Papanek’s theory, Otto Resource and Grocery set out to develop a case study that applied it to the sociological and ecological problems affecting the fashion industry today.
+With said industry having become increasingly definable in recent years — resulting largely by “copycat culture” — the exhibition pushed beyond such assessments to embrace and revel in the beauty of process and deeper consideration.

 +